 2. Public Relations Strategy Plan

-An important part of the plan is the identification of the person who speaks on behalf of the organization, the message that will be communicated as well as the tone of the message.
-It takes specialized training for someone to be able to field questions from the media so having a person with the right skill set and gifting is critical.
+It requires specialized training for someone to be able to field questions from the media, so having a person with the right skill set and experience is crucial.

 3. Public Relations Policy

 PR policy should be written for how to manage communications or respond to any number of situations or events.